sheku-is-an-se/capstone-1/README.md

 # LedgerPro Finance Hub

 ## Overview
-LedgerPro Finance Hub is a Java command-line application created for Capstone Project 1.
+LedgerPro Finance Hub is a Java command-line application.
 The program allows users to record financial transactions, including deposits and payments, and store them in a transaction file.
 It also gives users the ability to view their ledger, search transaction history, run reports, and see a financial summary.

 ## Features
 - Add deposits